sez11a/VimStar/readme.markdown

 # Welcome to VimStar!

-This is a NeoVim/Vim (haven't tested Vim yet; I really need to get around to that) distribution optimized for *writing*.
+This is a NeoVim/Vim  distribution optimized for *writing*.
 Colors and fonts (in GUI mode) are a homage to WordStar.

 Quick Guide: